adamsullovey/whistler-blackcomb-kibana-lift-monitor/readme.md

 I decided to try loading data from https://secure.whistlerblackcomb.com/ls/lifts.aspx into [ElasticSearch](http://www.elasticsearch.org/), and view it in [Kibana 3](http://www.elasticsearch.org/overview/kibana/) for fun.

-nodejs handles loading the data, and Express serves the static Kibana pages.
+nodejs handles downloading the data and putting it into ElasticSearch, and Express serves the static Kibana pages.

 ![WB Lift Monitor Screenshot](screenshot.png?raw=true)